 Which Students Are Most Impacted by Extended School Closures?

-(with Melinda Morrill) Under Review
+(with Melinda Morrill) Revise and Resubmit

 In September 2018, Hurricane Florence caused widespread and extended school closures throughout North Carolina.
 We leverage this geographic variation to assess whether the impacts on learning depends on students' baseline characteristics.
 There is robust evidence of small declines on reading and mathematics end-of-grade tests.
 Importantly, those performing at the lowest levels in the prior year did not experience disproportionate losses.
 The impacts are slightly larger for middle versus elementary school students.
 Although Black and economically disadvantaged students experience the largest test score losses, our estimates suggest that all students felt the effects irrespective of baseline human capital or demographic group.